 This will be the master version of all your store details and can be kept up to date frequently.
 By using Google Docs or another shared file it will be even easier to collaborate and ensure that if store information changes for any reason that everyone is aware.

 Communication should be clear to indicate if there is a change of address or any other important details, as this change will need to be implemented on any business listings linking to the store.

 4. Highlight differences in stores

 It’s not enough to just have one person replicating information for each of your stores – each store should be as unique as possible for it to be found by local customers.

 Do your stores provide different services at all?
 It is worth being explicit about which services are provided by individual stores, even if they are all the same.

 Even if you have multiple stores all providing the same products and services, there will still be information unique to each store such as directions, location, opening hours, and local information (such as landmarks or places of interest).
-These should be included as a priority to set an individual store apart from the rest and to raise appeal to locals.
+These should be included as a priority to set an individual store apart from the rest and to raise an appeal to locals.

 5. Acquire online reviews

-A diligent individual in charge of dealing with the store’s local SEO should respond to reviews as much as possible, showing an interaction with customers whether it is good or bad.
+A diligent individual in charge of dealing with the store’s local SEO should respond to reviews as much as possible, showing interaction with customers whether it is good or bad.
 This can be seen most clearly on TripAdvisor when a hotel manager responds directly to the customer.